ncomputers/neo/docs/INCIDENT_RUNBOOK.md

 python ops/scripts/status_page.py resolve "<title>"
 ```

-The `state` field should be `operational` when no incidents remain and `degraded` while any are active.
+These commands invoke `POST /admin/status` and keep the fallback file updated.
+The `state` field should be `ok` when no incidents remain and `degraded` while any are active.